vngosb/rnaseqGSE183947_differential_expression_pathway_analysis/README.md

 # RNA-seq Differential Expression & Pathway Analysis

-This project demonstrates a complete RNA-seq analysis pipeline from raw sequencing reads to differential expression results, using public data from **GSE183947**.
+This project demonstrates a complete RNA-seq analysis pipeline from raw sequencing reads to differential expression results, using public data for **GSE183947**.
-It showcases core bioinformatics skills: reproducible pipelines, QC, read quantification, and statistical analysis with **DESeq2**.
+It showcases core bioinformatics skills: reproducible pipelines, QC, read quantification, and statistical analysis.

+**Note:** For this project, the number of replicates for both normal and tumor samples was reduced to **2 each** to simplify analysis.
+The workflow is fully scalable to include more replicates.

 ---